 So how can non-Jewish swami-monastics front original teachings of "Jewsus"?
 It would depend on what is meant by "original".
 "Jewsus" is easier to graps.
 It is short for "Jesus the Jew, with teachings and healing ministry strictly reserved for Jews only, according to the Bible".

-That cleared up a bit, how qualified are Hindu swamis to lead gentile Christians?
-Consider the the foundational Four Requirements of the Church and that they could lack the glossolalia-Spirit.
-Add the question: "To parrot teachings of Jesus when you are not worthy of it as a non-Jew, is it disrespecting him a lot or not?"
+And the missionary command is something added long after Jesus was gone, and very, very likely a forgery, holds Dr. Geza Vermes (2012) and others [Details].
+Consider the foundational Four Requirements of the Church and that they could lack the glossolalia-Spirit.
+Add the question: "To parrot teachings of Jesus when as a non-Jew you clearly do not qualify for it , is it disrespecting a man a lot or not?"
 Matthew 15:24 and 10:1-10 are clear about it.

 3. What about some old forgeries - are they "original Christianity" too?